allingeek/pollendina/README.md

 ## Build Instructions

+Adopters using Docker should not need to run a custom build.
+Both the service and client are available as automated build images through Docker Hub.
+The latest tag will always contain the latest source from MASTER.
+Other adopters can download releases from the releases page of this repository.

+If you are working on Pollendina, you can use the Dockerfiles for each portion of the project or build it yourself using the Go compiler.
+Instructions are as follows.

 #### Building the Service
 You can build the service as a Docker image or as a stand-alone binary.
 Either way the following build instructions use Docker because I hate installing and managing arbitrary packages on my machine.
 As the project progresses I might just breakout the service and client into separate repositories and make them go-getable.